Here is our list of six fascinating, quirky and fun facts about Israel and Israelis.

 Can you guess what is the 'rite of passage' for Israel youth?

-Thirty to forty thousand young Israelis between the ages of twenty to twenty-four decide to take the time to recharge and hit the road every year.
+Incredibly enough, thirty to forty thousand young Israelis between the ages of twenty to twenty-four decide to take the time to recharge and hit the road every year!
 Most fly to Southeast Asia, India or South America and travel for an average of 6 months, even up to a year.

-These backpacking trips are part of Israeli mainstream culture.
+These backpacking trips are totally part of Israel mainstream culture.

 National Geographic has rated the Israel National Trail as one of the top 20 epic trails worldwide...